Xiaonanmen metro station: Station overview

 This two-level, underground station has an island platform and four exits.
-The station is surrounded by government buildings and educational institutions, serving mainly students and civil servants, therefore it remains relatively quiet for most of the day.
+The station is surrounded by government buildings and educational institutions, serving mainly students and civil servants, and therefore it remains relatively quiet for most of the day.

 In 2010, the station was used for the filming of a scene for a Taiwanese romantic comedy film, Au Revoir Taipei (一頁台北).
-The station was emptied for filming and a train was arranged specifically for shooting.
+The station was emptied for filming, and a train was arranged specifically for shooting.